 After some time, your puppy will bite less hard or even softly.
 However, the goal is to decrease the bite pressure to no more than the puppy “mouthing” or “gumming” you.
 Some will almost suckle your hand.
 That’s all fine.

-You will continue to follow the process but each time reducing the limit of what you find as sensitive.
+You will continue to follow the process but reduce the limit of what you find as a sensitive bite each time.
 You want your puppy to think that humans are just so sensitive and fragile and can’t handle anything.

 Once the puppy is gumming or mouthing, you have reached the “no pressure” stage, and it’s time to move on to reducing the frequency.